-The list has come into question in recent years for being increasingly arbitrary, and DJ Mag also found itself facing massive industry backlash after publishing a 25th anniversary edition cover earlier this year that featured zero women.
+The list has been criticised in recent years for being increasingly arbitrary, and DJ Mag also faced industry backlash after publishing a 25th anniversary edition cover earlier this year that featured zero women.

-“I just don’t understand the list anymore,” Dillon says.
+“I just don’t understand the list anymore,” Francis said.
 “Is it for best producer?
 Or is it for what you’ve achieved throughout the year?
 Or if you are actually the best DJ?”

-Francis finally concludes that there’s just as much chance that the criteria is based on an artist’s ability to cook.
+Francis concluded that the list might be based on an artist’s culinary abilities.
 “Is it a cooking list?
 Can Nicky Romero make great borscht?
 Is that what this list is for?”